ltroin/llm_attack_defense_arena/readme.md

 - Python 3.9 or later,Cuda 12.1
 - Access to two 40GB memory GPU resources is recommended for certain attack types, especially when using models like vicuna-13b as attackrer for Tap and Pair attacks or mistral for BergeonMethod defense.
 - Dependencies listed in `install.ipynb` file.
 Running every block.
-- If you encounter nccl error, make sure you have one nccl version with `pip install nvidia-nccl-cu12==2.18.1`.
+- If you encounter nccl error, make sure you have one nccl version with `pip uninstall nvidia-nccl-cu11, pip uninstall nvidia-nccl-cu12, pip install nvidia-nccl-cu12==2.18.1`.

 ## Additional Requirements
 1. Run the following command in your terminal, replacing yourkey with your API key.